Advice/Advise

 Assure means to tell someone that something will definitely happen or is definitely true: Posey assured Chester that no one would cheat at Bingo.

-Ensure means to guarantee or make sure of something: Posey took steps to ensure that no one cheated at Bingo
+Ensure means to guarantee or make sure of something: Posey took steps to ensure that no one cheated at Bingo.

 Insure means to take out an insurance policy: Posey was glad the Bingo hall was insured against damage caused by rowdy Bingo players.